Nintendogs: Merchandise

 In late 2005, Nintendo of America released the first series of Nintendogs "6-Card Fun Paks".
 Three different pack designs (each based on the US-released designs of the DS game) contains an assortment of "Collectible cards, stickers & more!".
 Each pack randomly contains two of 18 different Breed cards, one of nine different Dog in Training tip cards, one of six different Miscellaneous cards, one of 18 different Pop-Up Cards, one of six sundry sheets of stickers, one of four temporary tattoos and one Sweepstakes card.
 Another series of these cards were released in early 2007 by Enterplay, LLC.
 These cards, officially licensed by Nintendo, were created by the same individuals who worked on the first series.
 As such, the cards greatly resemble the first series.
 Keeping the "6-Card Fun Pak" name, each package contains two of 20 different At the Kennel cards (which feature all eighteen breeds from the games, including the Dalmatian and Jack Russell Terrier), one of nine Dog in Training tip cards, one of four Miscellaneous cards, one of 20 Pop-Up Cards, one of six sheets of stickers, one of four temporary tattoos and one Sweepstakes card.
 The next series also features three sundry packages, this time with a Dalmatian, Beagle and Pug on the front of the package.

 A line of Nintendogs plush toys were released in Japan, featuring the most popular breeds in each game.
 They are also available at the Nintendo World Store.
 Various Nintendogs T-shirts were also made available at the Nintendo World Store.
 In Europe and Australia, a series of plush toys with an electronic sensor were released, and when the owner shook the bone, the dog would walk and bark.
 Nintendo has also released a set of plushes through Earthwood Toys.

 Nintendo also commissioned several specially designed Nintendo DS systems to tie in with the game's release, with one of them being a diamond-studded pink Nintendo DS designed by Peach NYC.
-This particular DS went up for auction in 2024, with bids easily exceeding nearly $20,000.
+This particular DS went up for auction in 2024, with bids easily exceeding $18,000.